ritza-co/abbey/article.md

 ## Problems with Abbey
 Here are some problems/confusions I had as a new user trying to follow the tutorial for AWS:
+- Where is the `terraform.tfstate` file kept?
+It's not in github.
 - API Key <> API Token in their Settings page.
 Why are there two names?
 - Documentation on API Keys says there is a Developer tab, which doesn't exist.
 - Their documentation has language errors and should be run through a grammar checker:
   - "or when access should be revoke"
   - "write arbitrary rules via it's support of Open Policy Agent"
 - What does "Use this template — Create a new repository" do in GitHub?
 It seemed to have the same effect as forking the repository.
 If different, what extra stuff is it doing?
 If the same, why not use the fork button?
+- In the https://docs.abbey.io/getting-started/tutorials/aws-managing-access-to-iam-groups tutorial, they never tell you what to call the group you create in IAM, or to change the name in the `main.tf` file to match it, so the GitHub action will always fail whenever you commit.
+That tutorial will be broken until it's updated to include this.

 ## Todo
 - add diagrams